BOK Financial (NASDAQ:BOKF) PT Raised to $94.00 at Morgan Stanley

-BOK Financial (NASDAQ:BOKF) had its price objective lifted by Morgan Stanley from $88.00 to $94.00 in a report released on Wednesday, Price Targets.com reports.
-They currently have an equal weight rating on the bank’s stock.
+BOK Financial (NASDAQ:BOKF) had its price target lifted by Morgan Stanley from $88.00 to $94.00 in a report released on Wednesday, Benzinga reports.
+Morgan Stanley currently has an equal weight rating on the bank’s stock.

 BOK Financial (NASDAQ:BOKF) last issued its quarterly earnings data on Tuesday, January 19th.
-The bank reported $2.21 earnings per share for the quarter, topping analysts’ consensus estimates of $1.92 by $0.29.
+The bank reported $2.21 earnings per share for the quarter, beating analysts’ consensus estimates of $1.92 by $0.29.
 BOK Financial had a return on equity of 7.73% and a net margin of 18.23%.
-During the same quarter last year, the company posted $1.56 EPS.
-As a group, equities research analysts expect that BOK Financial will post 6 EPS for the current fiscal year.
+During the same quarter in the prior year, the company earned $1.56 EPS.
+On average, analysts anticipate that BOK Financial will post 6 EPS for the current year.

 The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, February 23rd.
-Stockholders of record on Monday, February 15th were paid a $0.52 dividend.
-This represents a $2.08 dividend on an annualized basis and a dividend yield of 2.42%.
-The ex-dividend date was Thursday, February 11th.
-BOK Financial’s dividend payout ratio is 29.05%.
+Stockholders of record on Monday, February 15th were given a dividend of $0.52 per share.
+The ex-dividend date of this dividend was Thursday, February 11th.
+This represents a $2.08 annualized dividend and a dividend yield of 2.22%.
+BOK Financial’s dividend payout ratio is currently 29.05%.

-Several large investors have recently made changes to their positions in the company.
-CI Investments Inc. lifted its stake in shares of BOK Financial by 34.0% in the 4th quarter.
-CI Investments Inc. now owns 756 shares of the bank’s stock valued at $52,000 after purchasing an additional 192 shares during the period.
-Victory Capital Management Inc. lifted its stake in shares of BOK Financial by 8.1% in the 4th quarter.
-Victory Capital Management Inc. now owns 4,711 shares of the bank’s stock valued at $323,000 after purchasing an additional 351 shares during the period.
-Probity Advisors Inc. lifted its stake in shares of BOK Financial by 3.0% in the 3rd quarter.
-Probity Advisors Inc. now owns 12,154 shares of the bank’s stock valued at $626,000 after purchasing an additional 352 shares during the period.
-Citigroup Inc. lifted its stake in shares of BOK Financial by 3.9% in the 4th quarter.
-Citigroup Inc. now owns 12,244 shares of the bank’s stock valued at $838,000 after purchasing an additional 457 shares during the period.
-Finally, Zurcher Kantonalbank Zurich Cantonalbank lifted its stake in shares of BOK Financial by 18.9% in the 4th quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 3,803 shares of the bank’s stock valued at $260,000 after purchasing an additional 605 shares during the period.
-41.23% of the stock is currently owned by institutional investors.
+Large investors have recently added to or reduced their stakes in the company.
+Telemus Capital LLC acquired a new position in shares of BOK Financial during the 4th quarter worth about $232,000.
+Morgan Stanley boosted its position in shares of BOK Financial by 196.3% during the 3rd quarter.
+Morgan Stanley now owns 90,789 shares of the bank’s stock worth $4,677,000 after acquiring an additional 60,149 shares in the last quarter.
+AlphaCrest Capital Management LLC acquired a new position in shares of BOK Financial during the 3rd quarter worth about $1,042,000.
+Strs Ohio acquired a new position in shares of BOK Financial during the 3rd quarter worth about $880,000.
+Finally, Paloma Partners Management Co boosted its position in shares of BOK Financial by 76.3% during the 3rd quarter.
+Paloma Partners Management Co now owns 8,299 shares of the bank’s stock worth $427,000 after acquiring an additional 3,592 shares in the last quarter.
+41.23% of the stock is owned by institutional investors and hedge funds.

 About BOK Financial